Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_configuring.md

 the exported device (e.g. */dev/cas1-1p1*, */dev/cas1-1p2*, etc.), and
 make the exported device a child of the core device.

-Table 6: Comparison of logical device layout before and after Open CAS Linux acceleration
+**Comparison of logical device layout before and after Open CAS Linux acceleration**

 | **Before**      | **After**                 |
 |-----------------|---------------------------|